Build a Decision Tree in Minutes using Weka (No Coding Required!)

 Information Gain is used to calculate the homogeneity of the sample at a split.

-You can select your target feature from the drop-down just above the “Start” button.
-If you don’t do that, WEKA automatically selects the last feature as the target for you.
+You can select your target feature from the drop-down above the “Start” button.
+If you don’t do that, WEKA automatically selects the last feature as your target.

-The “Percentage split” specifies how much of your data you want to keep for training the classifier.
-The rest of the data is used during the testing phase to calculate the accuracy of the model.
+The “Percentage split” specifies how much of the data you want to keep for training the classifier.
+The rest of the data is used during the testing phase to calculate the model’s accuracy.

-With “Cross-validation Fold” you can create multiple samples (or folds) from the training dataset.
-If you decide to create N folds, then the model is iteratively run N times.
-And each time one of the folds is held back for validation while the remaining N-1 folds are used for training the model.
+With “Cross-validation Fold”, you can create multiple samples (or folds) from the training dataset.
+If you create N folds, the model is iteratively run N times.
+Each time, one of the folds is held back for validation while the remaining N-1 folds are used to train the model.
 The result of all the folds is averaged to give the result of cross-validation.

 The greater the number of cross-validation folds you use, the better your model will become.
 This makes the model train on randomly selected data which makes it more robust.